berkeley-scf/tutorial-dask-future/python-dask.md

 futures = [dask.delayed(calc_mean)(i, n) for i in range(p)]
 t0 = time.time()
-results = dask.compute(*futures)
+results = dask.compute(futures)
 time.time() - t0
 ```

-# 8. Random number generation (RNG)
+# 8. Reliable random number generation (RNG)

 In the code above, I was cavalier about the seeds for the random number generation in the different parallel computations.

+The general problem is that we want the random numbers generated on each worker to not overlap with the random numbers generated on other workers.
+But random number generation involves numbers from a periodic sequence.
+Simply setting different seeds on different workers does not guarantee non-overlapping random numbers (though in most cases they probably would not overlap).

-Using the basic numpy RNG, one could simply set different seeds for each task.
-While these streams of random numbers are unlikely to overlap, it doesn't seem possible to guarantee that.
+Using the basic numpy RNG, one can simply set different seeds for each task, but as mentioned above that doesn't guarantee non-overlapping random numbers.
 If you'd like more guarantee, one option is the [`RandomGen` package](https://bashtage.github.io/randomgen/parallel.html#independent-streams), which you can you as replacement for numpy's RNG.
 It allows you to "jump" the generator ahead by a large number of values, as well as to use several generators that allow for independent streams (similar to the L'Ecuyer functionality in R).

-Here's some template code for using RandomGen and jumping ahead by 2^128 numbers in the Mersenne-Twister
+Here's some template code for using `RandomGen` and jumping ahead by 2^128 numbers in the Mersenne-Twister

 ```
 n = 5